 I often wonder what the world would be like if we all actually remembered our resolutions past the last drink of the holidays.
-Just imagine, a world full of people that actually got around to start saving, lost weight, spent more time with their kids, started going to the gym, became more patient and polite, etcetera.
+Just imagine, a world full of people who actually got around to start saving, lost weight, spent more time with their kids, started going to the gym, became more patient and polite, etcetera.
 Ah, what a wonderful world it would be.

 The fact is that we give too much importance to dates: Mondays to start diets, birthdays to start doing this or that.
 A very unfortunate custom I think, after all any day is a good day to change for the better.
-But if you are one of us, and need a special date to start improving your life, start now.
+But if you’re one of us, and need a special date to start improving your life, start now.
 Let’s make this new year the best of our lives.

 So this is the deal: why not put “Be happy” on top the list.
 I, for one, know that having anything else but “lose weight” on top of the list already started making me happier.